 Maine Coon Chattering

-But did you know that the majority of Maine Coon cats also love chattering away at the birds, from behind a closed windows?
+But did you know that the majority of Maine Coon cats also love chattering away at the birds, from behind a closed window?

-This Maine Coon sound might make no sense to us humans, yet many Maine Coons seem to take great enjoyment from staring out of a closed window, and chattering to the birds outside.
+This Maine Coon sound might make no sense to us humans, yet many Maine Coons seem to take great enjoyment from staring out of a closed window and chattering to the birds outside.

-Our Maine Coon loves to sit on the back of the living room futon, since it’s positioned right next to a very large glass window.
-He gets a prime view of our three bird tables, where the countryside birds flock everyday, for various seeds and nuts.
+Our Maine Coon loves to sit on the back of the living room futon since it’s positioned right next to a very large glass window.
+He gets a prime view of our three bird tables, where the countryside birds flock every day, for various seeds and nuts.

 In the meantime, here’s a quick video of a Maine Coon chattering at the birds: